 Motor and reduction gearbox arrangement:

 A suitable reduction gearing arrangement is used to control the rotating speed of the hank rotating cylinders.
-The electric motor provides rotating motion is transferred to the hank rotating cylinders through the gearbox.
+The electric motor provides a rotating motion that is transferred to the hank rotating cylinders through the gearbox.

 In some types of yarns, the dyeing temperature is increased and reduced gradually.
-The cooling coil helps to bring the below down dye bath temperature gradually.
+The cooling coil helps to bring the below dye bath temperature gradually.

 The steam injection into the trough is carried out by a steam pipe connected between the steam supply and the liquor trough.
 An automatic steam supply valve is connected with this steam pipe to switch on/off the steam supply.
 If electrical heaters are used, this steam supply pipe is not required.